An Introduction to Probabilistic Programming

-Some things to note about this language are that it is simple, i.e.~the grammar only has a small number of special forms.
-It also has no input/output functionality which means that all data must be inlined in the form of an expression.
+This language is simple; the grammar only has a small number of special forms.
+It also has no input/output functionality, which means that all data must be inlined in the form of an expression.
 However, despite this relative simplicity, we will see that we can express any graphical model as a FOPPL program.
 At the same time, the relatively small number of expression forms makes it much easier to reason about implementations of compilation and evaluation strategies.

-Relative to other Lisp dialects, the arguably most critical characteristic of the FOPPL is that, provided that all primitives halt on all possible inputs, potentially non-halting computations are disallowed; in fact, there is a finite upper bound on the number of computation steps and this upper bound can be determined in compilation time.
+Relative to other Lisp variants, the property of the FOPPL that is most critical for our purposes is that it is a first-order language.
+Provided that all primitives halt on all possible inputs, potentially non-halting computations are disallowed; for any program, there is a finite upper bound on the number of computation steps and this upper bound can be determined at compilation time.
 This design choice has several consequences.
 The first is that all data needs to be inlined so that the number of data points is known at compile time.
 A second consequence is that FOPPL grammar precludes higher-order functions, which is to say that user-defined functions cannot accept other functions as arguments.
 The reason for this is that a reference to user-defined function $f$ is in itself not a valid expression type.
 Since arguments to a function call must be expressions, this means that we cannot pass a function $f'$ as an argument to another function $f$.

 Finally, the FOPPL does not allow recursive function calls, although the syntax does not forbid them.
 This restriction can be enforced via the scoping rules in the language.
 In a program $q$ of the form \begin{foppl}[mathescape] (defn $f_1$ $\ldots$) (defn $f_2$ $\ldots$) $e$ \end{foppl} we can call $f_1$ inside of $f_2$, but not vice versa, since $f_2$ is defined after $f_1$.
 Similarly, we impose the restriction that we cannot call $f_1$ inside $f_1$, which we can intuitively think of as $f_1$ not having been defined yet.
 Enforcing this restriction can be done using a pre-processing step.